convertigo/c8osdk-angular/projects/c8osdkangular/README.md

 It is organized by a workspace that holds the whole project.

-Into this workspace there can be severals projects.
+Into this workspace there can be several projects.

 Actually c8osdkangular is the only one project.